-Mostly the Basics, But a Few Extras, Too
+Mostly the Basics, With a Few Extras

-On top of that, you've got a devilishly simple spring-like device which Ryobi calls an End-of-Cut Reminder.
+One special feature of this saw is a devilishly simple spring-like device that Ryobi calls an "End-of-Cut Reminder."
 This slows down your cut at the end to minimize broken tiles.
-Should you purchase the optional pump (see next section), the Clean Wave Wall™ prevents sediment from junking up the pump.
-Finally, the bevel block lets you scribe bevels into the tile edges.
+There's also bevel block that lets you scribe bevels into the tile edges.

 Pumpless Flow System

-How Does It Work?
+How Well Does It Work?

 This budget tile saw works just fine.
 It generally runs smoothly, the water flow remains constant, and the motor is strong enough to handle ordinary tile jobs.
 The rip guide and bevel block snap firmly into place, and at the angles you want—without wiggling and readjusting.
 The Easy-Glide Table™ does glide less easily than one might expect.
 Consequently, your workpiece moves into the blade with a tiny bit of pull.
 But all in all, this Ryobi 7-inch wet tile saw is a decent, inexpensive product for DIY tilers.